ibm-cloud-docs/containers/cs_subnets.md

 <dl>
 <dt>Virtual Router Function (VRF)</dt>
 <dd>A VRF enables all the VLANs and subnets in your infrastructure account to communicate with each other.
 Additionally, a VRF is required to allow your workers and master to communicate over the private service endpoint.
-To enable VRF, [contact your IBM Cloud infrastructure account representative](/docs/account?topic=account-vrf-service-endpoint#vrf).
+To enable VRF, see [Enabling VRF](/docs/account?topic=account-vrf-service-endpoint#vrf).
 To check whether a VRF is already enabled, use the `ibmcloud account show` command.
 Note that VRF eliminates the VLAN spanning option for your account, because all VLANs are able to communicate unless you configure a gateway appliance to manage traffic.</dd>
 <dt>VLAN spanning</dt>
 <dd>If you cannot or do not want to enable VRF, [enable VLAN spanning](/docs/vlans?topic=vlans-vlan-spanning#vlan-spanning).
 To perform this action, you need the **Network > Manage Network VLAN Spanning** [infrastructure permission](/docs/containers?topic=containers-users#infra_access), or you can request the account owner to enable it.
 To check if VLAN spanning is already enabled, use the `ibmcloud ks vlan spanning get --region <region>` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_vlan_spanning_get).
 Note that you cannot enable the private service endpoint if you choose to enable VLAN spanning instead of a VRF.</dd>
 </dl>